Information-theoretic bounds on quantum advantage in machine learning

 \section{Appendix}

 \paragraph*{\textbf{Roadmap:}} Appendix~\ref{sec:related-work} provides additional context and discusses relevant existing work.
 Details regarding the numerical experiments can be found in Section~\ref{sec:numerics}.
 The remaining portions are devoted to theory and mathematical proofs.
-Appendix~\ref{sec:proofnoadv} provides a thorough treatment of average prediction errors culminating in a proof of Theorem~\ref{thm:noadvquantum} (bounds between query complexity -- number of access to quantum process $\cE$ -- in classical and quantum ML).
-Appendix~\ref{sec:satnoadv} provides a stylized example that highlights that the bound is tight.
+Appendix~\ref{sec:proofnoadv} provides a thorough treatment of average prediction errors, including bounds on query complexity (the number times the quantum process $\cE$ is accessed) culminating in a proof of Theorem~\ref{thm:noadvquantum}.
+Appendix~\ref{sec:satnoadv} provides a stylized example demonstrating that the bound is tight.
 Finally, Appendix~\ref{app:exp-sep-Pauli} provides sample complexity upper and lower bounds for predicting many Pauli expectation values with small worst-case error (leading to exponential separation in query complexity).